rcmschiavi/ExchangeFlightTicket/README.md

 # Exchange Flight Ticket

-Exchange flight ticket is a script made for scrapping flight tickets for students looking for the best combination of price and day trip.
+Exchange flight ticket is a script made for scrapping flight tickets for students of the exchange program Propicie 14 from Instituto Federal de Santa Catarina, looking for the best combination of price and day trip.
 Just put the departure city and the arrival one, and it'll you create a excel file with all the flights searched.

 ## Search